mohan-s1/lammps_install/README.md

 In the event you don't have LAMMPS built and compiled, follow the instructions below.

-**(The following commands are all contingent on you having the Linux distribution, Ubuntu)**
+**The following commands are all contingent on you having the Linux distribution, Ubuntu**

-The easiest way to download the entirety of this repository would be as follows:
+The easiest way to download the entirety of this repository would be to follow the steps starting at ***Cloning the Repository*** which is dependent on you having git installed.
+You can check if you have git by typing:

+`git --version`

+in your terminal.
+If you have it, some output

+`git version x.xx.x`

+should appear otherwise follow the ***Git Installation*** process below

 ## Git Installation
 Install git if you don't have it by typing in your terminal